What is the equation for photosynthesis?

 carbon dioxide + water >>>>>>>> glucose + oxygen

-Is photosynthesis an endothermic or exothermic? why
+Is photosynthesis an endothermic (takes energy in) or exothermic (gives energy out) reaction?

 Photosynthesis is an endothermic reaction (energy is taken in from the environment to the green chloroplasts by light.)